ABOUT US

 Appointed Trustee // Budget Director of the City of Chicago

-Appointed Trustee // Chief Financial Officer of the City of Chicago
+Appointed Trustee // Acting Chief Financial Officer of the City of Chicago

 Appointed Trustee // Office of the Mayor of the City of Chicago